Krishna-D-K/Project-Backend/README.md

 # Project-Backend
-Files in NodeJS for backned
+Files in NodeJS for backend
+Project-Frontend and Project-backend are coupled.